legendu-net/blog/misc/content/2015-05-12-pycharm-tip.markdown

 3. Restart terminal (the font size for terminal won't take effect until the terminal is restarted)

+## Use Ubuntu Shell as Terminal

+1. Install Ubuntu Shell on Windows 10 if it hasn't been installed.

+2. File -> Settings -> Tools -> Terminal

+3. Replace the Shell path with `C:\Windows\System32\bash.exe`.

 ## Limitations in PyCharm Community Edition